In addition to their essential functions in the adult testicle, CS plays a fundamental role during the development of the testicle.

 Sertoli cell tumors:

-Testicular Sertoli cell tumors are a very rare neoplasm with three identified subtypes: general, large cell calcification and sclerosing.
+Testicular Sertoli cell tumors are a very rare neoplasm with three identified subtypes: general, extensive cell calcification, and sclerosing.

 The TCSS are usually small (0.4-1.5 cm, 4 cm maximum), while the other subtypes can be significantly larger.

-Extensive sclerosis is present in comparison with the focal sclerosis observed in general and the large cell calcifying Sertoli cell tumors.
+Extensive sclerosis is present compared to focal sclerosis observed in general and the large cell calcifying Sertoli cell tumors.

-Sertoli cell tumors stain positively for cytokeratin, an intermediate filamentous protein found in epithelial cells and tumors, in contrast to TCSS, which are negative for cytokeratin expression.
+Sertoli cell tumors stain positively for cytokeratin, an intermediate filamentous protein found in epithelial cells and tumors, in contrast to TCSS, which are harmful to cytokeratin expression.